Pints, Pounds, & Pâté

 Stamford, Lincolnshire

 In addition to the Tube in London, trains in England are clean, safe, speedy, and efficient.
 You can get pretty much anywhere that tourists will want to be visiting by train.
-I have written extensively on this topic, so I've included a few other blog posts to give you some more information:
+My essential day trips on a first visit to London would be:

 • England & Scotland by Train (includes the top day trips from London)